 The Militias Guidebook

-A Catalogue of Pro-government Militias Worldwide between 1981-2014
+A Catalogue of Pro-government Militias Worldwide between 1981-2014.
+Coding for subsequent years is in progress.

 Sources